RockBrandeis/cs217b-AS/assignment3/README.md

-# Assignment 3 - Docker image
+# Assignment 3 - Docker Image

 Haochen Lin
 haochenlin@brandeis.edu

 The following was run on a docker file which has pre-built configs, before using the below, make sure that you have successfully setup the Docker.
-You can do this either through VS code Docker plugin (If you're using VS code) or manually download it in the official website.
-Docker plugin
+You can do this either through VS code Docker plugin (If you're using VS code) or manually download it in the official website.(https://www.docker.com/get-started/)

+Remember to run this under assignment3 directory!!!

 In the assignment3 directory, run the following the build a docker image in your terminal.(solo_blog is my image name, change it to anything you like.)